Does relentless suffering in your community or the world leave you feeling depleted?

 We can’t actually tire of compassion.
 But we need to learn it first.

 What most people don’t know is that there are different types of emotional response to suffering.
 The thing we fatigue of is also called ‘affective empathy’ — our visceral, painful mirroring response to other people’s suffering.
 That’s what feels too much and gets numbed in response to suffering.
 But compassion, neurologically speaking, is a different emotion altogether, giving us a way to fully engage with suffering, while still feeling the energy and joy we need to live fulfilled lives.
 In a world where compassion fatigue disengages us from what is happening around us and in the world, this amounts to an act of political resistance.
 Instead of dragging us down, true compassion gives us access to infinite well of energy to do what’s needed.
 And as neuroscience now shows - on the back of insights developed over millennia - it can be strengthened like a muscle.
 And that’s what we’ll be learning to do in this programme.

 Who I am

 I’m Agnes Otzelberger, a trainer and facilitator working to get our minds, hearts and bodies in shape for the social good we seek.
 10+ years of working in the international aid sector, and in a range of public sector and non-governmental organisations, have given me a huge curiosity for untangling the paradox of systems that are set up to ‘do good’ and yet often seem to model that which they are against.
 Over the past five years, I’ve immersed myself more and more in the ‘inner’ and interpersonal practices that can help us bring our values and ways of being in this work into better alignment.
-I am passionate about the emerging meeting places between Western and Eastern psychology and science, and I’m currently completing a certificate course in compassion-based psychotherapy with the Nalanda Institute for Contemplative Science.
+I am passionate about the emerging meeting places between Western and Eastern psychology and science, and I’ve recently completed a certificate in compassion-based psychotherapy with the Nalanda Institute for Contemplative Science.